skillrepos/ai-sdlc/labs.md

 <br><br>

 5. After Copilot processes this, you should see a changed app.py file.
 Let's add Copilot as a reviewer to have it take a look.
 Go to the diff (green part) and right-click and select the menu item `Review`.
+If asked to select a section for review at the top, you can select the `delete_item` function.

 ![Add Copilot review](./images/sdlc119.png?raw=true "Add Copilot review")